Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

 - New sub-program : RG & AGG for Resource and Audio
 I think both in put need to be multiple lines so I made program for make both things easily

+- Now can add custom things in dropbos for mod stuff
+Speciak thanks to Haruma : make better way for dropbox and can add custom things

 ### 0.2.1

 - Upload to Githup instead Google drive